j04n-f/solidity-examples/README.md

 The purpose of a Multi-Sig Wallet is to enhance security and reduce the risk of unauthorized access to funds.
 By requiring multiple parties to agree on a transaction, it becomes more challenging for a single individual to compromise the wallet and steal the funds.

+*Time Lock*

+TimeLock is a contract that publishes a transaction to be executed in the future.
+After a minimum waiting period, the transaction can be executed.
+This feature is crucial for various applications such as governance mechanisms in DAOs, vesting schedules in DeFi, and security measures.

 ### Patterns

 #### Architectural Patterns